Black-hole ringdown with templates capturing spin precession: A reanalysis of GW190521: Results

 \subsection{Mode amplitudes}

 Starting from the posterior samples, we compute the QNM amplitudes $A_{\ell +|m|n}$ using the same phenomenological fits as in the main analysis.
 Figure~\ref{fig:corner_2_pred} shows the resulting distributions of $A_{220}$ as well as the relative amplitudes $A_{330}/A_{220}$ and $A_{210}/A_{220}$.
 The lower (upper) triangle corresponds to the 6~ms (12~ms) case.
-For the 6~ms analysis, we also include the results of Ref.~\cite{2023PhRvL.131v1402C}, obtained with a $(2,2,0)+(3,3,0)$ Kerr model and publicly available at \cite{collin_capano_2023_10056546}.
+For the 6~ms analysis, we also include the results of Ref.~\cite{2023PhRvL.131v1402C}, obtained with a $(2,2,0)+(3,3,0)$ Kerr model and publicly available at Ref.~\cite{collin_capano_2023_10056546}.

 The spin-aligned posteriors for $A_{220}$ and $A_{210}/A_{220}$ are narrower compared to the case where precession is included, reflecting the smaller parameter space.
-Both models yield comparable results for $A_{220}$, but the precessing posteriors favour lower $A_{330}$ and higher $A_{210}$, indicating a modest enhancement of subdominant mode excitation due to precession.
+Both models yield comparable results for $A_{220}$, but the precessing posteriors favor lower $A_{330}$ and higher $A_{210}$, indicating a modest enhancement of subdominant mode excitation due to precession.

 The spin-aligned relative amplitude $A_{330}/A_{220}$ agrees with the results of Ref.~\cite{2023PhRvL.131v1402C}.
-While that analysis is agnostic in the amplitudes, our results provide an independent physics-informed support for the relevance of the $(3,3,0)$ mode in the ringdown of GW190521.

-For both start times, the $(2,2,0)$ mode remains dominant ($A_{210}<A_{220}$), contrasting with the highly precessional interpretation of Ref.~\cite{2023PhRvD.108f4008S}, which suggested $A_{210}>A_{220}$.
-Our results therefore support the standard mode hierarchy while showing that precession leaves measurable imprints on subdominant QNM amplitudes.
+While that analysis is agnostic in the amplitudes, our results provide an independent, physics-informed indication of the relevance of the $(3,3,0)$ mode in the ringdown of GW190521.
+Finally, for both start times, the $(2,2,0)$ mode remains dominant ($A_{210}<A_{220}$).
+This differs from the highly precessional interpretation of Ref.~\cite{2023PhRvD.108f4008S}, which reported support for $A_{210}>A_{220}$ at early start times.
+In the time window considered here, our analysis favors the standard mode hierarchy, while still indicating that precession can leave measurable imprints on subdominant QNM amplitudes.

+A direct comparison with other ringdown analyses in the literature is not always straightforward, due to differences in modeling choices and time windows.
+In particular, Ref.~\cite{2023PhRvD.108f4008S} does not provide posteriors obtained with templates that simultaneously include both the $(3,3,0)$ and $(2,1,0)$ modes, while Ref.~\cite{2024EPJC...84..233G} finds the strongest support for the $(3,3,0)$ mode at premerger start times.
+These differences limit the extent to which quantitative comparisons can be drawn.
+The comparison with Ref.~\cite{2023PhRvL.131v1402C} is more direct.
+Although our template includes the $(2,1,0)$ mode, the posterior of the corresponding reconstructed amplitude has non-negligible support at zero, effectively reducing its impact to the overall inference.
+In this sense, the two analyses are expected to be broadly consistent in the reconstruction of the $(3,3,0)$ mode amplitude.